ZEPL/zepl-documentation/docs/overview.md

 <center><img src="../img/zepl_concept.png" height="80%" width="80%"></center>

-<span class="middle-font">Instances?
+<span class="middle-font">Repositories?
 Spaces?</span>

 For truly using ZEPL service, there are two terms need to be understood.
 <br/>

-<span class="submenu-font">Instance</span>
+<span class="submenu-font">Repository</span>

-**Instance** is not a new word.
+**Repository** is not a new word.
 It is just a unit for which you can connect [Apache Zeppelin](http://zeppelin.apache.org/).
-As you can see in the above illustration, you can manage several **Apache Zeppelin Instances** in your ZEPL account.
+As you can see in the above illustration, you can manage several **Apache Zeppelin repositories** in your ZEPL account.
-Once you add a new instance to ZEPL, it will generate a **Unique Token** only for that instance.
+Once you add a new repository to ZEPL, it will generate a **Unique Token** only for that repository.
-This token is used to identify your instance with ZEPL.
+This token is used to identify your repository with ZEPL.
 You can find more detailed information about Apache Zeppelin integration in [Integration with Apache Zeppelin](zeppelin_integration.md) section.

 <span class="note-font">You might wonder how you can install and configure Apache Zeppelin.
 If so, please read [Apache Zeppelin Quickstart](http://zeppelin.apache.org/docs/latest/install/install.html) and [Configuration](https://zeppelin.apache.org/docs/0.7.1/install/configuration.html) first.</span>